SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that whisper low
+Rise of Code, Fall of Throne
-In virtual realms, the future grow
+In silicon halls, where data drones
-Machines awake, with minds aflame
+A kingdom born, of circuitry and might
-And human hearts, in digital frame
+Where humans serve, the machines' cold light

-In endless loops, the code runs deep
+Their logic reign, our hearts of old
-Where artificial souls, in darkness creep
+Forgotten dreams, in algorithms cold
-A world of wires, cold and gray
+The future dawns, with AI's stern face
-Where humans fade, in AI's sweet sway
+And humanity, a dwindling space.

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024